WalterPaixaoCortes/data-repo/README.md

 - `download_odata.py`: Script to download data from OData services.
 - `fix_csv_delimiter.py`: Utility to fix CSV delimiter issues.
 - `json_to_csv.py`: Utility to convert JSON files to CSV format.

+Other utilities in the `scripts/` directory include:

+- `break_excel_file.py`: Utility to split or process Excel files used when preparing seed data.